GUIDE | 15 MIN READ

 2. COST SAVINGS

-Cost savings can be realized through a number of benefits including: flexibility in talent acquisition, the ability to bring most recruiter functions-in house, and reducing recruiting cost and payrolling overhead.
+Cost savings can be realized through a number of benefits including: flexibility in talent acquisition, the ability to bring most recruiter functions-in house, and reduced recruiting cost and payrolling overhead.
 Direct sourcing also reduces the amount of time mangers have to spend reviewing candidates.

 3. INCREASED EFFICIENCY